 In the photo at left, the Linger children give a wagon ride to their friend Benito Martinez (center), Pedro Trujillo's grandson.
-Bob Linger recalls: "After the old conflicts between Hispanic sheepherders and Anglo cattlemen, this was a place of restored relationships."
+Bob Linger recalls: "After the old conflicts between Hispanic sheepherders and European-American cattlemen, this was a place of restored relationships."
 Benito and his family lived with the Linger family, who provided ranch positions and friendship to them in an era when it was not the norm.

 The Pedro Trujillo Homestead Today

 The restored Pedro Trujillo homestead (pictured), and scattered remains of the Teofilo Trujillo Homestead, are located on the boundary between Great Sand Dunes National Park and the Baca National Wildlife Refuge.
 The site is on a private inholding, and is not accessible to the public.

 Trujillo Descendants - In Their Own Words (National Park Service Video Interview on YouTube, 10 Minutes)

 Descendants of Teofilo and Pedro Trujillo share stories and thoughts about their family's history, and the cultural conflicts that led to the burning down of Teofilo's house in 1902.

 Trujillo Homesteads - Digital Flythrough (National Park Service Video on YouTube, 4 minutes)